medaminben/Sandbox/README.md

 a tiny csv parser facility highly needed for the deserialization, (no need of serialization right now) ...
 ## Geo
-in a way or another as the std algorithms library, just collects some geometric manipulation features
+in one way or another like the standard algorithm library, only collects some geometric manipulation features